Broken Journey

 Broken Journey (also known as Rescue) is a 1948 British drama film directed by Ken Annakin and featuring Phyllis Calvert, James Donald, Margot Grahame, Raymond Huntley and Guy Rolfe.
-Broken Journey deals with people struggling to survive after their airliner crashes on top of a mountain, and is based on a true-life accident in the Swiss Alps.
+It was written by Robert Westerby.
+The film centers on passengers and crew who struggle to survive after their airliner crashes on top of a mountain; it is based on a true-life accident in the Swiss Alps.

 Plot

 In postwar Europe, while flying over the Swiss Alps, a Fox Airways Douglas DC-3 airliner experiences engine trouble and sends out a distress call.
-Pilot Captain Fox (Guy Rolfe) and co-pilot Bill Haverton (James Donald) set the aircraft down on a glacier with a minimum of damage, but know that they will not be able to radio for help with run-down batteries and a storm setting in.
+Pilot Captain Fox and co-pilot Bill Haverton set the aircraft down on a glacier with a minimum of damage, but know that they will not be able to radio for help with run-down batteries and a storm setting in.

-Taking stock of their situation, Haverton knows he can rely on stewardess Mary Johnstone (Phyllis Calvert), who is in love with him, but some of the passengers present problems.
-Film star Joanna Dane (Margot Grahame), opera tenor Perami (Francis L. Sullivan) and iron lung patient John Barber (Grey Blake) are all, in different ways, difficult and demanding passengers.
+Taking stock of their situation, Haverton knows he can rely on stewardess Mary Johnstone; he is in love with her, but she is reluctant to admit her growing feelings for him since she is still mourning her fiancé, who died on the last day of the war.
+However, some of the passengers present problems; film star Joanna Dane, opera tenor Perami and iron lung patient John Barber are all, in different ways, difficult and demanding passengers.
 The wrecked aircraft provides them with shelter, as the 13 passengers and crew wait for rescue.

 Rescue missions have already been mounted but, when a rescue aircraft misjudges its approach, it crashes and the crew are killed.
 With limited food supplies, the survivors realise that a rescue in the desolate location is unlikely.
 The survivors have to decide whether to stay and wait for help or leave the shelter of the wrecked airliner and set out in bad weather to try to reach safety.
 Some people make sacrifices to allow others to live.